Aichi D3A: Design and development

-Equipment
+Equipment and conventions

 The pilot position was equipped with a Type 95 telescopic gunsight in the earlier models and a Type 99 in the later models, which were used for aiming the bomb during the dive.
 The observer/navigator position was equipped with a Type 97 Mk1 drift sight, which was a long vertical tube located in the front-left of the observer's seat.
 In addition, the observer position was equipped with a drift meter that was mounted on the floor in the front-right of the observer's seat.
 The observer also operated a Type 96 Mk2 radio set that was mounted in front of the observer's seat and behind the pilot's seat.
 On top of the radio set was a Type 3 reflector compass for precise navigation.

-Armament was two fixed forward-firing 7.7 mm Type 97 machine guns, and one flexible 7.7 mm (.303 in) Type 92 machine gun at the rear end of cockpit, which was operated by the observer.
-Normal bomb load was a single 250 kg bomb (e.g., Type 99 No 25 semi-AP or Type 98 No 25 land bomb) carried under the fuselage, swung out under the propeller on release by a trapeze.
-Two additional 60 kg bombs (e.g., Type 99 No 6 semi-AP or Type 2 No 6 land bomb) could be carried on wing racks located under each wing outboard of the dive brakes.
+Armament comprised a pair of fixed forward-firing 7.7 mm Type 97 machine guns, and one flexible 7.7 mm (.303 in) Type 92 machine gun at the rear end of the cockpit, which was operated by the observer.
+A typical bomb load consisted of a single 250 kg bomb (e.g., Type 99 No 25 semi-AP or Type 98 No 25 land bomb) carried under the fuselage, swung out under the propeller on release by a trapeze; two additional 60 kg bombs (e.g., Type 99 No 6 semi-AP or Type 2 No 6 land bomb) could be carried on wing racks located under each wing outboard of the dive brakes.

 Initially, D3A dive bombers were painted in silver.
 During the summer of 1941, the paint finish changed to light olive grey.
 The color changed again in early 1942 to dark green.